eda-ricercatore/gulyas-scripts/notes/python.md

 	- keyword arguments \cite[Chapter 3, pp. 53]{Alchin2010}.
 	- It is recommended that arguments of a given *Python* function have default values \cite[Chapter 3, pp. 53]{Alchin2010}.
+	- Keyword arguments are explicitly specified during function calls, and are favored over positional arguments that are implictly specified during function calls \cite[Chapter 3, pp. 54]{Alchin2010}.
 + Types of *Python* functions: